 You may have heard stories about people struggling with a variety of neurological symptoms due to spinal compression problems and pinched nerves -- people who eventually underwent major spinal surgery to correct the underlying causes of their pain.
 But thanks to modern conservative care techniques, all but the most serious such cases can be helped through non-surgical methods such as spinal decompression therapy.
-If you're in search of this kind of care, you'll find it at Spine Pain Center in Mount Pleasant, SC, North Charleston, SC, Surfside Beach, SC, Summerville, SC, or North Myrtle Beach, SC.
+If you're in search of this kind of care, you'll find it at Spine Pain Center in Mt Pleasant, SC, North Charleston, SC, Surfside Beach, SC, Summerville, SC, or North Myrtle Beach, SC.

 What Is Non-Surgical Spinal Decompression?